-For the purpose of this Zoning Bylaw, the RM of Mankota No. 45 is divided into the following Zoning Districts, which may be referred to by their corresponding symbols in TABLE 3.
+For the purpose of this Zoning Bylaw, the RM of Glen McPherson No. 46 is divided into the following Zoning Districts, which may be referred to by their corresponding symbols in TABLE 3.

 TABLE 3.
 ZONING DISTRICTS Zoning District Symbol Intent Agricultural-Resource AR To primarily accommodate agriculture and related uses.
 Other compatible uses will be accommodated that support a rural lifestyle and economy.
 The AR Zoning District will also provide for the responsible exploration and extraction of resources, where present.
 Rural Residential RR To provide opportunities for the subdivision and development of multiple non-farm residential sites in appropriate locations that are highly accessible and serviceable, pose no conflict with adjacent uses, and does not threaten the natural environment.
-Commercial-Industrial M1 To provide for the development of a wide variety and intensity of commercial and industrial land uses in appropriate locations such as sites highway-oriented sites in proximity to the Town of Mankota.
-Hamlet HL To regulate development within the Hamlet of McCord and Ferland to retain and enhance the character and amenity of the area in alignment with the policies of the OCP.
-Higher density residential development and most commercial uses are listed as discretionary to ensure they are designed and located to be compatible with their surroundings.
+Commercial-Industrial M1 To provide for the development of a wide variety and intensity of commercial and industrial land uses in appropriate locations such as sites highway-oriented sites.
 Environmental Conservation EC To protect environmentally sensitive and ecologically valuable lands.
 The EC Zoning District may also be applied to hazardous lands, such as those prone to instability, flooding, or in close proximity to hazardous uses.